Prune belly syndrome

 Exams and Tests

-A woman who is pregnant with a baby who has prune belly syndrome may not have enough amniotic fluid (oligohydramnios).
-This can cause the infant to have lung problems due to the compression of the baby.
+A woman who is pregnant with a baby who has prune belly syndrome may not have enough amniotic fluid (the fluid that surrounds the fetus).
+This can cause the infant to have lung problems from being compressed in the womb.

 An ultrasound done during pregnancy may show that the baby has a swollen bladder or enlarged kidney.